-The Audit Committee is composed of five directors appointed by the Board of Directors, all of whom are independent from the Company and its management as independence for audit committee members is defined in the NYSE listing standards and Rule 10A-3 under the Exchange Act.
-The Audit Committee operates under a written charter adopted by the Board of Directors, which is available to our stockholders and interested parties at the Investors tab on our website at www.prestigebrands.com and is also available in print to any stockholder or other interested party who makes a written request to the Company's Secretary.
+The Audit Committee is composed of six directors appointed by the Board of Directors, all of whom are independent from the Company and its management as independence for audit committee members is defined in the NYSE listing standards and Rule 10A-3 under the Exchange Act.
+The Audit Committee operates under a written charter adopted by the Board of Directors, which is available at the "Investors" tab on our website at www.prestigebrands.com and is also available in print to any stockholder or other interested party who makes a written request to the Company's Secretary.
 The primary function of the Audit Committee is to assist the Board of Directors in its oversight and monitoring of our financial reporting and audit process, our system of internal control, our risk assessment process and our process for monitoring compliance with laws, regulations and policies.
 The Audit Committee also recommends to the Board of Directors the selection of the Company's independent registered public accounting firm.